Property Division in Missouri Divorce

 The items listed above may or may not constitute marital property, depending on the facts of the case, and special rules apply to these special items.

-For more information regarding the division of property and debt in divorce, contact experienced Kansas City divorce attorney Mark A. Wortman.
+For more information regarding property division and debt division in divorce, call 816-523-6100 send an email to firstname.lastname@example.org, or contact experienced Kansas City divorce attorney Mark A. Wortman.